circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 * This style of URL indicates you authenticated with the **GitHub App**: `https://app.circleci.com/pipelines/circleci/UTxCZDiJ9MLGLC8hR1ZDmg`
 * This style of URL indicates you authenticated with the **GitHub OAuth app**: `https://app.circleci.com/github/<your GitHub username>`
 <br>
 If you authenticated with the **GitHub OAuth app**, this section is relevant to you.
+For **GitHub App**, refer to the [following section](#gitlab-saas-support-projects).
 {: class="alert alert-info" }

-The CircleCI API shares similarities with previous API versions in that it identifies your projects using repository name.
-For instance, if you want to pull information from CircleCI about the GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a _triplet_ of the VCS type (VCS provider), the name of your engineering organization (or your VCS username), and the name of the repository.
+If you want to pull information from CircleCI about a GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a _triplet_ of the VCS type (VCS provider), the name of your engineering organization (or your VCS username), and the name of the repository.

 For the VCS type you can use `github` or `bitbucket` as well as the shorter forms `gh` or `bb`.
 The `organization` is your username or organization name in your version control system.